The Porch-Rait Project

 The portraits in the Porch-Rait Project show a range of families: parents with energetic youngsters, teenagers awkwardly being embraced by their parents, people isolating alone and in multi-generational pods.
 The portraits invite us to imagine what life might be like inside homes, behind parted curtains, beyond storm doors.
 And if you look closely, the photographs show hints of spring, of rebirth: hyacinth bulbs poking up through the earth, kids in bare feet and windows thrown open.
 As a whole, the images make us feel good about who we are and remind us of the comfort and familiarity of home.
 But the photographs do not show us everyone and they remind us of the disparities that exist among the many households that make up our beloved community.
 They remind us of those who are homeless, those who go without meals, and those who are forced to make painful decisions between paying the rent or paying for medicine.
 Although we are all weathering the same storm, we are not all in the same boat.
 And it is that awareness that was the genesis of the Porch-Rait Project, an acknowledgement that we all need to look after each other, particularly in times like these.

-A selection of photographs from The Porch-Rait Project will be installed in the Janet and William Ellery James Center as the inaugural exhibition opening September 17, 2020 at the Cape Ann Museum Green.
-Viewing is free and open to the public, but advance registration for timed tickets is required.
-For more COVID safety protocol information and to register online, please visit www.camuseum.eventbrite.com.
+A selection of 40 photographs from The Porch-Rait Project were installed at the Janet and William Ellery James Center as the inaugural exhibition opening September 17, 2020 at the Cape Ann Museum Green.

 View the full set of 245 portraits here